nagisa/django-bfm/docs/index.rst

 - Directory browsing,
 - Admin applet (You can make Uploader appear in any admin page).

-Core features requires no optional dependencies, however core dependencies are required.
+Core features requires no optional dependencies, however :ref:`core_dependencies` are required.

 Next steps
 ----------